 - Strengthened ties and linkages with international colleagues.

 Global Tobacco Control Leadership Program

 This comprehensive two-week leadership program was focused on building leadership capacity to develop effective tobacco control policy interventions.
-The final leadership program was held in July 2016, and the institute has refocused on regional, in-country leadership programs.
+This program is currently discontinued, as the Institute has refocused on regional, in-country leadership programs.

-The program course sessions focused on a range of tobacco topics, including policy development, advocacy, communications, intervention planning, implementation and evaluation, and management and leadership.
-Factors that distinguished the program from traditional tobacco control trainings were:
+The program sessions addressed a range of tobacco topics, including policy development, advocacy, communications, and management and leadership.
+Key characteristics of the program included:

 - Active engagement among a wide variety of international participants who come from different settings and backgrounds

-- Delivery of the program through a diverse, experiences international faculty who aim to challenge and inspire the participants
+- Delivery of the program through a diverse, experienced international faculty who aim to challenge and inspire the participants

 - Thematic emphasis on leadership across a range of tobacco control issues, irrespective of participants' positions in their organizations

-The leadership program began in 2006, and grew from fewer than 20 participants from less than 10 countries to more than 100 participants from 25 countries in the 2015 program.
-IGTC has offered this training to more than 700 professionals from around the globe over the last 10 years, who continue to work in tobacco control in their countries.
+The leadership program began in 2006, and grew from fewer than 20 participants from less than 10 countries to more than 100 participants from 26 countries in the 2016 program.
+IGTC has offered this training to more than 700 professionals from around the globe over the last 10 years.